liamca/WikiSynonyms/README.md

 # WikiSynonyms
 This is an example of how to leverage the WikiPedia data to create a set of synonyms.
 Unlike traditional Thesauruses, this dataset allows for the creations of synonyms over words such as microsoft, bill gates, ISS, apartment, sauna, enzyme or toronto making it a really good solution to use in Full Text Search applications where you want to match what the user is typing to relevant synonyms in the content.

+Please note that before you can run the synonym application, <b>you will need to re-create the SQLite database</b>.
+To do this, please make sure to follow the steps outlined in the below section "Running the Synonym Application".
+If you want to use the most recent set of WikiPedia data, please start from the section "How to recreate the Data Set (Optional)".

 ## Console Application

 The application included under \src\WikiSynonym allows you to provide a word which is then sent to a SQLite database to return matched synonyms.
 The usage for the application is as follows: